 Singapore, unlike many other cities around the world, has one of the best and most extensive public transportation systems.
 It is quite possible to visit Singapore without stepping foot in a single vehicle during your entire trip.
-That’s how extensive the MRT and LRT network is throughout the city.
+That’s how practical it is to stay at a place beside a station and then use the MRT and LRT network is throughout the city.
 Going to Chinatown in Singapore is no exception.
-It is very much possible to travel to Chinatown using the MRT.
+It is very much possible to travel to Chinatown using the MRT and once you are there you can visit several cultural attractions during the same day.
 This journey should be very straightforward if you follow the steps that we have outlined in this article to follow.

 Why should you visit Chinatown in Singapore?

 Chinatown in Singapore is one of the most popular areas for tourists to visit while they’re in the city.
 One of the main reasons why it is so popular is because you really get a strong feeling of culture in this area.
 You will find a maze of narrow roads that consists of street markets and small restaurants that serve traditional dishes like Hainanese chicken rice, noodles and satay.

 And let’s not forget about souvenirs as well!

 You can purchase everything from clothing to crafts and antiques in Singapore’s Chinatown.
 There are a few popular cultural sites here as well that most tourists check out:

 Visit Singapore’s Chinatown then you will also have the opportunity to capture great street photography and videos.
 This is without question one of Singapore’s most vibrant areas and definitely worth checking out.